danestves/danestves.com-cloudflare-pages/README.md

 4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

 5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.org/docs/browser-apis/) (if any).
-These allow customization/extension of default Gatsby settings affecting the browser.
+These allow the customization/extension of default Gatsby settings affecting the browser.

 6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).